AlexanderGenin/system-design/public/articles/music-streaming/index.md

 However, every choice comes with its trade-offs.
 By opting for a relational database, we also inherit all its challenges, such as difficult horizontal scaling and additional overhead for query processing to maintain ACID compliance.

-Here is the sketch of an Entity Relationship Diagram (ERD).
-Here's a good introduction on [how to interpret and draw your own ERDs](https://www.lucidchart.com/pages/er-diagrams).
+Here is the sketch of our Entity Relationship Diagram (ERD) and this is a good introduction on [how to interpret and draw your own ERDs](https://www.lucidchart.com/pages/er-diagrams).
 The User entity appears standalone as we've opted out of subscription or marking as favorite functionality.
 We also assume that one user can play only one track at each moment in time.

 <Illustration width="532" height="461" alt="ERD" src="/articles/music-streaming/erd.webp" />